GC in Technological Entrepreneurship Fact Sheet

 The certificate is a valuable standalone credential, but also meant to be a helpful stepping stone.
 If you later choose to apply for a D’Amore-McKim master’s program, such as the MS in Technological Entrepreneurship or the Part-Time MBA, your graduate certificate can give you a head start.

-A Graduate Certificate in Technological Entrepreneurship is a fast, cost-effective way to gain business skills, bolster your résumé, and try out D’Amore-McKim—without the financial or time commitment of enrolling in a full master’s program.
+A Graduate Certificate in Technological Entrepreneurship is a fast, cost-effective way to gain business skills and bolster your résumé—without the financial or time commitment of enrolling in a full master’s program.

 Program Type: Full-time or part-time

 - Study at a U.S. News and World Report ranked top 40 U.S. research university.

 - Ranked #9 graduate entrepreneurship program by the Princeton Review in 2019.

 - Certificate programs are designed for busy professionals.
 Courses are offered weeknights on our Boston campus.

 - Upon successful completion of a graduate certificate program, you may have the option to apply your credits to eligible MBA or master’s programs at D’Amore-McKim.

 - International students who successfully complete a one year, 15-credit graduate certificate program may be eligible to apply for Optional Practical Training (OPT) work authorization.
 OPT authorization allows for up to 12 months of work eligibility in the U.S.

 Class Size: This certificate program typically enrolls approximately 20 students per term.

 Gender Distribution: 28% female, 72% male